WebRTC

 HTTPS REQUIRED.

-WebRTC only works on HTTPS environment.
-You need to setup a HTTPS environment when developing a WebRTC feature for your web application.
+WebRTC only works in an HTTPS environment.
+You need to set up an HTTPS environment when developing WebRTC features for your web application.

-You can host your application in skapi.com or host from your personal servers.
+You can host your application on skapi.com or on your own servers.

 Creating RTC Connection

-To create RTC connection, both party needs to be online and need to utilize realtime connection.
+To create an RTC connection, both parties must be online and connected to Realtime.

 1. Basic UI Interface